 The image creation script can then read the value using Request.QueryString("ID").

-5. Merging images with a transparent foreground gives poor results with JPG images.
+4. Merging images with a transparent foreground gives poor results with JPG images.

 When you specify the transparent colour, it is a specific RGB value.
 A JPG image may appear to have a continuous background colour, but on closer inspection it will be a range of RGB values so only some of the pixels will be transparent.
-As a solution make the foreground image a PNG or BMP and make sure the background is all the same colour.
+As a solution make the foreground image a PNG or BMP and make sure the background is all the same continuous colour.

-6. How do I resize an image to fit a maximum height or width?
+5. How do I resize an image to fit a maximum height or width?

 csImageFile has a command called ResizeFit which takes the maximum width and height as parameters and resizes the image to fit these dimensions while maintaining aspect ratio.
 It will not increase the image size if the image already fits inside the area specified.
 There is a downloadable example - Here.

-7. csImageFile cannot use a font that has been installed on the server.
+6. csImageFile cannot use a font that has been installed on the server.

 If a font is installed by a user who is logged on to the server using Terminal Services the font will not be available to csImageFile until the server is rebooted.
 This does not apply if the font is installed by a user logged onto the server directly.

-8. What causes "Out of Memory" or "Out of System Resources" errors?
+7. What causes "Out of Memory" or "Out of System Resources" errors?

 There can be several variations of this error message and it can be caused for a wide variety of reasons.
 In short, it means that there is not enough memory (RAM) available for csImageFile to complete the current command.
 If the current image is very large and the server has a limited amount of RAM, it might simply have run out of memory, especially if another application is using a large amount of memory.
 If there is memory available on the server that does not appear to get used, there could be another cause of the error.